wp-sms/wp-sms/readme.txt

 = Features =

+* Supported +150 sms gateways.
+(List all gateways)[https://github.com/veronalabs/wp-sms/tree/master/includes/gateways]
 * Send SMS to number(s), subscribers and wordpress users.
 * Subscribe newsletter SMS.
-* Widget for register user to sms subscribed.
-* Support Wordpress Hooks.
-* Support Wordpress Shortcode.
 * Send activation code to subscribe for complete subscription.
 * Notification SMS when published new post to subscribers.
 * Notification SMS when the new release of WordPress.